How the Housing Authority Operates

 The Housing Assistance Division (HAD) manages approximately 400 rental units, including 5 public housing residential sites consisting of 376 units.
 Program details are outlined below:

-- The 376 public housing units are funded by HUD operating subsidies in the amount of approximately $1.2 million for fiscal years 2012.
+- The 376 public housing units are funded by HUD operating subsidies.

 - The HUD operating subsidies and tenant rental revenues are the primary source of revenue used for the day-to-day operations of the public housing sites.